U.S. Visa Integrity Fee: What It Means for Travel in 2025-2026

 What Is the U.S. Visa Integrity Fee?

-The Visa Integrity Fee is an additional surcharge that will be charged for U.S. visas and entry permits.
-The new fee will be charged on top of standard processing costs that travelers already pay for visas or I-94, parole, and TPS fees.
+The Visa Integrity Fee is an additional surcharge that will be added to U.S. visas and entry permits.
+The new fee will be charged on top of standard processing costs that travelers already pay for visas.

 The Integrity Fee is set at $250.
 It's designed to fund national security, border management, and immigration enforcement.
-This new measure was officially announced on July 4, 2025, when President Trump signed the One Big Beautiful Bill Act (H.R.
-1) into law.
+This new measure was officially signed into law on July 4, 2025, as part of the the One Big Beautiful Bill Act (H.R.
+1).

 Who Will Be Affected by the Integrity Fee?